-What about “quid pro quo”?
-The Exceptional SC board does not have access to the names of donors.
-Our funding of students is based on eligibility documents and incumbency.
+Absolutely!
+However, please note that there is no “quid pro quo.”
+The Exceptional SC board does not have access to the names of donors while making funding decisions.
+Our funding of students is based only on eligibility documents and incumbency.

 - Will additional awards be made?

-Incumbents will receive spring awards.
+Incumbents will receive fall and spring awards.
 As additional funds become available, new students to the program will also receive awards.

 - I got a tax credit and a scholarship.
 What do I do?